Friday, January 27, 2012

 Measure 3/4" from the fold on one end and mark.
 Measure 2" from the fold at the opposite end and mark.
 Draw a line from one mark to the other to create your pattern.
 With your fabric still folded, cut along the line and open up.
 Your 1/4" seam allowance is included in this pattern piece.
 I like to make 2 pattern pieces.

 With your 1/4 yard fabrics folded in half (the same way they were when you bought them), place your pattern pieces on top of your fabric and cut out.
 You will cut 4 pieces from each of the 4 different fabrics.
 If your fabric is folded, you will be cutting two pieces out at once.
 If you are making your runner the same size as mine, you will have 16 pieces after all fabrics are cut.

 Play around with these pieces until you determine how you like the order.
 Stack them in order so you don't get them out of order while stitching.

 With right sides together, pin the first two pieces together.
 Pin the short end of one at the long edge of the other.
 Your triangles will be alternating in direction as your piece comes together.
 Stitch in place using a 1/4" seam allowance.
-Stitch your third piece on top of the second piece with wrong sides together.
+Stitch your third piece on top of the second piece with right sides together.
 Continue this step until you have stitched all 16 pieces into one long rectangle.